joelhooks/joelhooks-com/content/legacy_blog/2014-12-24-bootstrapping-egghead-dot-io-to-feed-my-family-2014-in-review.markdown

 ## Improving egghead.io

-While my initial "design" for egghead was OK, it was plain-old-boostrap, and generally kind of meh.
+While my initial "design" for egghead was OK, it was plain-old-bootstrap, and generally kind of meh.
 But, they call **bootstrap** bootstrap for a reason.
 We are bootstrapping a business, spending just what we have to and delivering value.

 As revenues have increased, I've been able to slowly build a team.
 This has been wonderful, because building something by yourself gets very very lonely.